NASA-PDS/pds4-context-products/README.md

 In a browser, navigate to the **Code** page for your working *pds4-context-products* repo.
 Open the drop-down menu on the green *<> Code* button, select the "Local" tab, and click the copy icon to copy the URL of your working repo to your clipboard.
+Important: you must select the SSH tab, as HTTPS will not work for upload.

 At your local command line, start by moving to the directory where you want to create the local copy of your working *pds4-context-products* repo.
 Then do: